COORDINATED ENTRY AND HOUSING PRIORITIZATION

 The Homeless Inter-agency Council (Tri-HIC) is implementing tools and strategies to improve access to housing resources and assistance.
 The Tri-Hic has implemented a new Housing Prioritization process, otherwise known as “Coordinated Entry.”

-For individuals experiencing homelessness: to get on the Community Housing Prioritization List, please take a Coordinated Entry Assessment at:
+For individuals and families experiencing homelessness: to get on the Community Housing Prioritization List, please take a Coordinated Entry Assessment.

 After you take the assessment, your name will go on our Community Prioritization List.
 Community partners review this list weekly and collaborate together to link individuals with the resources that best match criteria and eligibility.

-We are implementing the use of the Vulnerability Index and Service Prioritization Decision Assistance Tool (VI-SPDAT) to assess housing needs, create a single permanent housing prioritization list, and prioritize those who are the most vulnerable with the greatest needs first to more effectively use our communities housing resources.
-For more details and information on Housing Prioritization click here
+We currently use of the Vulnerability Index and Service Prioritization Decision Assistance Tool (VI-SPDAT) to assess housing needs, create housing prioritization list, and prioritize those who are the most vulnerable with the greatest needs first to more effectively use our communities housing resources.